Are Massachusetts Records Public?

 - The record is in the custody or control of the agency/municipality that the RAO serves

-If the government agency/municipality denies the request or cannot fulfill the request, they must respond in writing within ten business days of receiving the request.
+If the government agency/municipality denies the request to access public information they maintain or cannot fulfill the request, they must respond in writing within ten business days of receiving the request.
 Custodians must deliver a response by mail or an email confirming receipt of the request and giving reasons why it cannot be fulfilled.
 (G. L. c.
 66, § 10(b)).